singlerr/QuantumC/README.md

 ### C and OpenQASM

-Python is widely used for application development due to its ease of learning, but its runtime performance can be dawdling, especially for iterative tesks.
+Python is widely used for application development due to its easy learning curve, but its runtime performance can be dawdling, especially for iterative tasks.
 As quantum hardware advances, the volume of classical data to process will increase, making performance a critical factor.
 [OpenQASM](https://openqasm.com), managed by IBM, is an open-source quantum intermediate representation for describing quantum circuits.
 Quantum hardware architectures vary, necessitating the compilation of theoretical circuits into machine-specific instructions.